 About Experian Boost

-On average, users see a credit score increase of 12 points.
+On average, users see a credit score increase averaging 13 points, not including non-rental data.
 But be mindful that not everyone who signs up for Experian Boost will notice an improvement in their credit score.
-It comes down to what’s in your credit profile.
+Again, it comes down to what’s in your credit profile.
 Generally, consumers who benefit the most from Experian Boost have thin (or no) credit files or recently opened their first credit card or loan to start building credit.
 However, there are also instances where individuals with extensive credit history but a low credit rating also notice improvements in their scores.

 How Does Experian Boost Help You Increase Your Credit Scores?